Did You Apply For NSFAS? NSFAS Login Details Explained For MyNSFAS

 - Login to the NSFAS website using your username and password.

-- Once logged in, navigate to the "Track Application Status" tab.
+- Once you login to the NSFAS website, navigate to the "Track Application Status" tab.

 - You'll be able to view the current status of your application there.